 Finally, click on OK to save the changes, close the Registry Editor and Restart your PC.

-So, this is the easiest method to disable Nagle’s Algorithm on Windows 10.
-However, note that this is a vital tool of Windows 10 and should be reactivated when you carry out some proficient piece of work on your computer.
+So, this is the easiest method to disable Nagle’s Algorithm on Windows 11 or 10.
+However, note that this is a vital tool of Windows 11 or 10 and should be reactivated when you carry out some proficient piece of work on your computer.
 It is best to disable this algorithm temporarily because when permanently turned off, your network’s regular bandwidth gets influenced.
 Therefore, when you finish your work, reverse the settings of Nagle’s Algorithm by altering the details of the two recently created values to 0.